idleberg/atom-language-innosetup/README.md

 ### Building

 As of recently, this package contains a rudimentary build system to compile Inno Setup scripts.
-But first, make sure `makensis` is in your [PATH environmental variable](http://superuser.com/a/284351/195953).
-Alternatively, you can specify the path to `ISCC.exe` in your `config.cson`.
+But first, make sure `ISCC.exe` is in your [PATH environmental variable](http://superuser.com/a/284351/195953).
+Alternatively, you can specify its path in your `config.cson`.

 **Example:**